eddiejessup/hex2/hex/doc/command_interpretations.md

 Quote from Texbook:

 > Conditionals.
-When an \if... is expanded, TEX reads ahead as far as nec- essary to determine whether the condition is true or false; and if false, it skips ahead (keeping track of \if...\fi nesting) until finding the \else, \or, or \fi that ends the skipped text.
-Similarly, when \else, \or, or \fi is expanded, TEX reads to the end of any text that ought to be skipped.
+When an \if... is expanded, Tex reads ahead as far as nec- essary to determine whether the condition is true or false; and if false, it skips ahead (keeping track of \if...\fi nesting) until finding the \else, \or, or \fi that ends the skipped text.
+Similarly, when \else, \or, or \fi is expanded, Tex reads to the end of any text that ought to be skipped.
 The “expansion” of a conditional is empty.
 (Conditionals always reduce the number of tokens that are seen by later stages of the digestive process, while macros usually increase the number of tokens.)

 ## \string